FAQ

 • Help in navigating the public health care system 24/7

-Whether you come to the emergency department, a community health centre, or are receiving care in your home, the NOHT-ÉSON’s members will work closely together, so that it feels like one system to patients, clients, families and caregivers.
+Whether you come to the emergency department, a community health centre, or are receiving care in your home, the NOHT-ÉSON’s partners will work closely together, so that it feels like one system to patients, clients, families, and caregivers.